 Fertility-related communication in cancer care

-Many cancer treatments have a negative impact on future ability to have biological children, and the aim of the project is to study how this is experienced and communicated in cancer care, both from the patient and the physician perspective.
+Many cancer treatments have a negative impact on patients’ future ability to have children and the project aim is to investigate how this is experienced and communicated in cancer care, from the perspective of patients, physicians and nurses.

 Doctoral School in Health Care Sciences